darren2pro/sample-react-app/README.md

 # CVWO Assignment Sample React App
 **Modified extensively by me**

-There are a few pages in this React app.
+There are a few pages in this React app. (will edit Readme.md to explain more soon)

 ## Getting Started